ItsYasiru/personal-site/README.md

 <div align="left">
   <h3>About me</h3>
   <p>
-	I'm still in high school studying for GCE AL's in 2023 mathematics stream, in <a href="https://www.trinitycollege.lk" target="_blank" >Trinity College Kandy</a> <i>~ Respice Finem</i>.
+	I'm 16 years old, still in high school studying for GCE AL's in 2023 mathematics stream, in <a href="https://www.trinitycollege.lk" target="_blank">Trinity College Kandy</a> <i>~ Respice Finem</i>.
-	Got into programming when the pandemic lockdown began in 2020 April, When a dev who intoduced me to to javascript who later suggested me to learn python.
+	Got into programming when the pandemic lockdown began in 2020 April, when a dev who intoduced me to to javascript who later suggested me to learn python and javascript.
+	Since then I've been coding a lot in both the languages.
-	Met <a href="https://github.com/LeoSko" target="_blank" >LeoSko</a> who gave me good advice and an opportunity.
+	Met <a href="https://github.com/LeoSko" target="_blank">LeoSko</a> who gave me good advice and an opportunity on to my first ever mass scale project.
 	I plan to become a full stack dev one day.
   </p>